Thief: Deadly Shadows: Origins

 In August 2000, Thief publisher Eidos Interactive announced that it had purchased the rights to Thief, and that Thief III would be developed by Ion Storm.
 The Austin, Texas team, led by Warren Spector, had just completed Deus Ex.
 Spector explained that Eidos would have given Thief III to Core Design or Crystal Dynamics had he not accepted it.
 The game was initially announced for Windows and the PlayStation 2.
 Ion Storm began by gathering a core team to design and plot the game, composed in part of ex-Looking Glass employees.
 Four key members of the Thief II team—Randy Smith, Emil Pagliarulo, Lulu Lamer and Terri Brosius—were hired to begin the project.
 Others agreed to consult.
 After completing the core team in mid-August, Spector announced that pre-production would begin in September.
 The team's plan was to "wrap up [the] loose ends" of the series.

 Thief III underwent six months of pre-production, which the team entered with the intention of facilitating a faster, more combat-based playstyle than in previous Thief games.
 Their main goal was to create an "immersive simulation" that maximized player agency.
 Smith, the project leader, stated in December that pre-production was "going well", and he noted that Ion Storm was developing an early test demo.
 The game's team was being filled out in preparation for full production.
 According to Smith, the Thief III design and story concepts created at Looking Glass were used as the basis for the game.
 However, the team opted not to use the "Siege" engine that Looking Glass had been developing for the game, partly because Ion Storm could not reunite the engine's original programming team.
-Instead, the company licensed and modified Epic Games' Unreal Warfare engine.
+Instead, the company licensed and modified Epic Games' Unreal Engine 2.
 Thief III was developed from the beginning as a cross-platform release for Windows and the Xbox.